nblavoie/angular-documentation-pdf/README.md

-# Angular.io documentation as PDF files.
+# Angular 5.1.1 documentation as PDF files.

-Angular.io most up-to-date (Dec.
-14, 2017) documentation as PDF (in sections).
+Angular 5.1.1 (based on Angular.io doc) most up-to-date documentation as PDF files (section).

 ## All the documentation as a single PDF document.